anphonic/ej2-aspnetmvc-docs/src/maps/maps/markers.md

 # Markers

 Markers are notes that are used to leave a message on the Maps.
 It indicates or marks a specific location with desired symbols on the Maps.
-It can be enabled by setting the `Visible` property of the `MapsMarker` class to "**true**".
+It can be enabled by setting the `Visible` property of the `MapsMarker` to **true**.

 ## Adding marker

-To add the markers, the `DataSource` property of the `MapsMarker` class has a list of objects that contains the data for markers.
+To add the markers, the `DataSource` property of the `MapsMarker` has a list of objects that contains the data for markers.
 Using this property, any number of markers can be added to the layers of the Maps.
 By default, it displays the markers based on the specified latitude and longitude in the given data source.
 Each data source object contains the following list of properties.

 * latitude - The latitude point which determines the X location of the marker.
 * longitude - The longitude point which determines the Y location of the marker.